Social Solidarity, Mechanical Solidarity, Collective Solidarity

 and hold common values.

-integration can be more formally approximated in terms of Durkheim's own terminology.
+consensus and structural integration can be more formally approximated in terms of

-Emile Durkheim distinguished between mechanical and organic solidarity.
-Mechanical
+Durkheim's own terminology.
+Emile Durkheim distinguished between mechanical and organic

-each member.
-This solidarity can grow only in inverse ratio to personality.
-That is,
+pertain personally to each member.
+This solidarity can grow only in inverse ratio to

-"Solidarity which comes from likeness is at its maximum when the collective
+and the commonwealth.
+"Solidarity which comes from likeness is at its maximum when

-conscience completely envelops our whole conscience and coincides in all points with
+the collective conscience completely envelops our whole conscience and coincides in all

-it."
-Organic solidarity, in contrast, develops out of differences, rather than
+points with it."
+Organic solidarity, in contrast, develops out of differences, rather

-likenesses, between individuals.
-Organic solidarity is a product of the division of labor.
+than likenesses, between individuals.
+Organic solidarity is a product of the division of

-With increasing differentiation of functions in a society come increasing differences
+labor.
+With increasing differentiation of functions in a society come increasing

 While the individual elements in organic solidarity have less in common, they are